Cape Cod: Towns and villages

 Cape Cod incorporates all of Barnstable County, which comprises 15 towns: Bourne, Sandwich, Falmouth, Mashpee, Barnstable, Yarmouth, Harwich, Dennis, Brewster, Chatham, Orleans, Eastham, Wellfleet, Truro, and Provincetown.
-Each of these towns include a number of villages; see Barnstable County for a complete list.
+Each of these towns includes a number of villages; see Barnstable County for a complete list.

 Barnstable, the most populated municipality on Cape Cod, is the only one to have adopted a city form of government, whose legislative body is an elected 13-member council.
 However, like other smaller Massachusetts cities, Barnstable retained its "Town of Barnstable" moniker.
-All of the other towns elect a 5-member Board of Selectmen as the executive policy-setting board, and utilize Town Meetings as their legislative body.
+All of the other towns elect a 5-member Board of Selectmen as the executive policy-setting board and utilize Town Meetings as their legislative body.

 Cape Cod and the Islands

 To the south of Cape Cod lie Nantucket Sound; Nantucket and Martha's Vineyard, both large islands; and the mostly privately owned Elizabeth Islands.

 Sections

 For most of the 18th, 19th, and 20th centuries, Cape Cod was considered to consist of three sections (see map):